 Guest speakers representing a wide range of viewpoints may make presentations to our class.
 Questions and comments are welcomed within the context of mutual exploration of and respect for differences of opinion.
-Naturally, information from guest speakers will be included with material for exams.

 Late Assignments, Due Dates, Etc.

 Due dates are listed below and your TA's have been instructed to enforce them rigidly.